Covid-19 breaks the crisis mould by culling (not creating) freelancers

 Even outside of ‘lockdown’ (the second national one began for four weeks on November 5th) the government response includes ‘social distancing’ between people to help stop the spread of the virus, with a ‘metre-plus’ encouraged everywhere, and two metres if possible.

-But it is measure which venues, theatres, galleries, exhibitions, co-working hubs, stadiums and conferences, not to mention almost all hospitality businesses, say renders them unviable.
+But it is a measure that venues, theatres, galleries, exhibitions, co-working hubs, stadiums and conferences, not to mention almost all hospitality businesses, say renders them unviable.

 Setting up to freelance in such conditions appears to be why swathes of people are not going it alone, especially with eligibility to official covid-19 support schemes being far from guaranteed.